-Recent research from the Conference Board of Canada has shown that Airbnb activity and rent increases are not causally linked.
-The Board tested the link between 2016 and 2022 across 330 neighbourhoods in 19 municipalities across Canada.
-Of the 30 per cent increase in rents observed over the study period, less than one percentage point (equivalent to under \$10) was attributable to increased Airbnb activity.
+Canada's housing crisis and the rise in popularity of Recent research from the Conference Board of platforms like Airbnb used by travellers, tourists and professionals have evolved in parallel, with 2007-2008 Canada has shown that Airbnb activity and rent marking a key shift: the beginning of a sharp climb in increases are not causally linked.
+The Board tested the link between 2016 and 2022 across 330 Canadian home price-to-income ratio and the launch of Airbnb as a mainstream platform.
+Considering this neighbourhoods in 19 municipalities across Canada. evolution, it was only a matter of time until residents Of the 30 per cent increase in rents observed over and elected leaders began to find ways to attribute the study period, less than one percentage point rising rent and home prices to the introduction of more (equivalent to under \$10) was attributable to short-term rentals into communities. increased Airbnb activity.
 Considering the average rent in B.C. for a one-bedroom apartment increased by approximately 4.4 per cent to more than \$1,600 from 2023 to 2024, the possibility remains that other more significant and urgent factors are driving rent inflation, including slow government approvals, significant cost increases and other market conditions.